Rise to Success: Career Highlights of William F. Buckley Jr.

 1955: Founded National Review

-In 1955, William F. Buckley Jr. established National Review, a magazine that became a significant voice in American conservatism by promoting fusionism.
+In 1955, William F. Buckley Jr. founded National Review, a magazine that played a significant role in the growth of the conservative movement in the United States.

 1956: Welch Launches One Man's Opinion

-In 1956, Robert Welch launched his publication One Man's Opinion, which was later renamed American Opinion in 1958, marking a year after the founding of The National Review.
+In 1956, Robert Welch launched his publication One Man's Opinion, which was later renamed American Opinion in 1958.
+This occurred one year after the founding of The National Review.

-In September 1958, Buckley ran a review of Boris Pasternak's Doctor Zhivago by John Chamberlain, impressed by the novel's depiction of life in a communist society and considering the CIA's smuggling of the novel into the Soviet Union an ideological victory.
+In September 1958, Buckley ran a review of Boris Pasternak's novel Doctor Zhivago by John Chamberlain in The National Review.
+Buckley was impressed by the novel's depictions of life in a communist society.

 Doctor Zhivago (Vintage International)